Armed for war, Thanos wields the Infinity Gauntlet and plots to take over the galaxy.

 Thanos' skin is much darker on this toy than on the old version!
 I mean, sure, the BAF's face was perhaps too light, but there's a difference between steering into the skid and whipping the wheel around so hard you jackknife.
 This purple is verging on black!
 His blue eyes and his big white grin are the only things that don't blend into his costume!

 On the plus side, Hasbro's finally taken our advice and given this figure exactly what we asked for with the Fierce Fighters swap figures: an alternate head.
-We get one smiling and one frowning, thereby covering pretty much every appearance he's ever made in any comic.
+We get one smiling and one frowning, thereby covering pretty much every appearance he's ever made in any comic - not exactly emotionally expressive, is Thanos.
 Nice stuff!

 But really, that isn't why most people will be buying this figure.
 His other accessory is an alternate left hand, and what does Thanos wear on his left hand?
 The Infinity Gauntlet.
 We haven't had an ML-scaled Infinity Gauntlet since 2008, so this is going to be a big draw.
 The hand pops out at the wrist, and you simply trade the armored bracer for the upper edge of his big glove.
 Voilà!
 The gems are all present in their proper slots, and the sculpt matches the classic look.
 Now, technically, the original Infinity Gauntlet was just Thanos' normal glove with the stones attached, so really his right hand should be sculpted like this, too, but by this point, people (that is, fans out here in the real world, not characters in the comics) think of the Gauntlet as looking one specific way, so we're not going to complain.